Zizians: Shootout

 Around 3:15 p.m., Agent David Maland initiated a traffic stop on I-91 southbound, about 15 kilometers from the border with Canada, with a blue 2015 Toyota Prius registered in North Carolina to conduct an immigration inspection.
 According to accounts by law enforcement, Bauckholt, registered as the car's owner, appeared in a Homeland Security database to have an expired visa.
 Bauckholt's visa was in fact current.
-Prosecutors allege that the second member drew a handgun and fired at least two shots at the agent during the stop and that Bauckholt also attempted to draw a firearm.
+Prosecutors allege that the other member drew a handgun and fired at least two shots at the agent during the stop and that Bauckholt also attempted to draw a firearm.
 At least one Border Patrol agent shot the duo.
-Maland and Bauckholt were pronounced dead at the scene while the second member was taken to a hospital and later arrested.
+Maland and Bauckholt were pronounced dead at the scene while the other member was taken to a hospital and later arrested.

 Maland, 44, was a United States Air Force veteran.
 According to his family, he had been planning to marry his partner.
 Maland was an active security officer at the Pentagon during the 9/11 attacks before handling security at Joint Base Anacostia–Bolling.
 He had worked for the last 15 years for the Department of Homeland Security as a border patrol agent and as a K-9 handler.
 Maland was the first Border Patrol agent killed by gunfire in the line of duty since 2014.

 Reactions

-Vermont's U.S. Senators Bernie Sanders and Peter Welch and U.S. House Representative Becca Balint issued a joint statement saying, "Our deepest condolences go out to the agent’s family, and to the Border Patrol".
-Representative Mark Green, who chairs the House Committee on Homeland Security, issued a statement saying he was "heartbroken by the loss of Agent David Maland", adding, "[w]e must never forget that the men and women in green on the frontlines of this border crisis defend our homeland at great personal cost" and that "[f]ar too often these courageous public servants, like Agent Maland, pay the ultimate price".
+Vermont's U.S. Senators Bernie Sanders and Peter Welch and U.S. House Representative Becca Balint issued a joint statement saying, "Our deepest condolences go out to the agent's family, and to the Border Patrol".
+Representative Mark Green, who chairs the House Committee on Homeland Security, issued a statement saying he was "heartbroken by the loss of Agent David Maland", adding, "We must never forget that the men and women in green on the front lines of this border crisis defend our homeland at great personal cost" and "[f]ar too often these courageous public servants, like Agent Maland, pay the ultimate price".
 Maland's flag-draped casket was carried by a motorcade of Border Patrol agents and Vermont State Police from Burlington, Vermont, to Albany International Airport, and flown to his family in Minnesota.

-A person was charged in connection to Maland's death and pleaded not guilty.
+The surviving Zizian member was charged in connection to Maland's death and pleaded not guilty.
+Federal prosecutors have filed a notice of intent to seek the death penalty.